Spomky-Labs/JoseBundle/Resources/doc/Configuration.md

 Encryption/Decryption and Signature/Verification require **keys** or **key sets** to be done.
 This bundle is able to load keys and key sets from various sources such as files (encrypted or not), certificates, URLs or values.

-When loaded, the keys or key sets are available though services.
+When loaded, the keys and key sets are available though services.

 Please read  the following pages:
 - [this page](config/keys.md) to know how to load your keys